 His shadowy, fuming presence has been felt and seen many times inside and outside the Guard House.

 Outside the Guard House, he manifested his apparition when invited to do so by investigating ghost researchers.

-He seems to have company.
-Many unseen presences have been felt and captured on film and as orbs on film by various paranormal investigators, in the areas near the old Guard House:
+by various paranormal investigators, in the areas near the old Guard House:

 Around the end of the Parade Grounds where smoking was permitted, and around and in front of the Guard House.

 A big “Yes Indeed” is in order!!
 Fort Worden is a popular place to be for not only the living but also for the spirit people who once lived there while still in their bodies in this world.
 People have had personal experiences all over the property, and paranormal groups have caught hard evidence and some rare photos of spirits.
 The old Fort Worden Guard House has paranormal activity, both inside and outside because of a male spirit stuck in his frustration and because it seems to be a gathering area for spirits of others who enjoy visiting and staying at Fort Worden.

 Many paranormal investigators have held investigations on Fort Worden grounds:

 Several have apparently caught some hard evidence in and around the Guard House, as well as have reported having personal experiences.

 Fiona Bloom, a paranormal researcher and author of 20 books on ghost hunting, was such an investigator, who visited Fort Worden in April of 2003, when she was attending a conference in Port Townsend.
 While using her reliable Olympus camera, she saw beforehand with her own eyes what she called “Sparkles“.
 Fiona described them in her report, that you can read yourself.

 She recalled, “I have never seen such bright and colorful sparkles.
 They were vivid, crayon box colors.
 They were large; the smallest was the size of a baseball, and many others were as large as beach balls.
 Most people would probably describe them as orbs.”